filamentphp/filament/packages/panels/docs/13-testing.md

 ##### Filling existing data

-To check that the form is filled with the correct data from the database, you may `assertFormSet()` that the data in the form matches that of the record:
+To check that the form is filled with the correct data from the database, you may `assertSet()` that the data in the form matches that of the record:

 ```php
 use function Pest\Livewire\livewire;